iamasink/webpage/content/blog/2024-04-24-1_the-current-state-of-youtube-subtitles.md

 tags:
   - youtube
   - rant
-description: how to be anti-accessible
+description: rant about youtubers using terrible captions
 date: 2024-04-24
 ---
 or; i stupidly rant about youtube captions